 The Grocery Code Adjudicator: protecting suppliers from supermarket abuse

-The office Grocery Code Adjudicator has recently announced their 2017 GCA Survey hoping to gather important information from the suppliers to supermarkets.
+The office of the Grocery Code Adjudicator has announced its 2017 GCA Survey, hoping to gather important information from the suppliers on dealings with supermarkets.
 In light of this, Elliot Gardner looks into the issues dealt with by the GCA and how the role represents suppliers’ interests.

 The office of the Grocery Code Adjudicator (GCA) recently announced its fourth annual GCA Survey, with the goal of gathering information from suppliers on their relationship with supermarkets.
 The survey can be found on the government’s website and is open to all those who having dealings with retailers that are covered by the Groceries Supply Code of Practise (GSCOP).

 The office of the GCA, also known as the Supermarket Ombudsman, was created by the Groceries Code Adjudicator Act 2013 to interpret and enforce GSCOP, as well as generally regulating the relationship between the 10 largest supermarkets in the UK and their suppliers.

 Who pays for complaints?

 The office has largely been seen as successful within the industry; though as a result of the current economic and political climate, issues faced by suppliers are more pertinent than ever.
 Speaking at a Westminster Food & Nutrition Forum Seminar at the beginning of March, the current and first GCA, Christine Tacon, discussed the greatest issues currently faced by suppliers, with potentially the most surprising of which being the charging of suppliers by supermarkets when they have received a consumer complaint about a product.